Updated for 2021!

 Breakfast is a budget traveler's best friend!
 These are some of our favourite vacation breakfast ideas.

 I’m a passionate travel planner.
 I love everything about travel planning – for me, it’s half the fun to research inns, musicals, hiking trails, and more.
 I like reading reviews, I like making comparison charts.
 I love budgets, and I love organizing 3-1-1 kits even more.

 One of the easiest ways to save or splurge is with breakfast.
-We've been tinkering with a system now for a while to get a good balance of economy and enjoyment and have learned a few lessons along the way.
+We've been tinkering with my vacation breakfast ideas for a while to get a good balance of economy and enjoyment.
+Read on to learn some of my favourite tips and tricks.

 Having spent so many of my traveling years relying on public transit and my own two feet, the idea of renting a car still seems a bit counter-intuitive.
 Surely it would be cheaper to buy a weekly transit pass for the city I’m visiting?

 A bad experience renting a car for a weekend in university seems to back me up.
 I grabbed a car from the first agency at the airport, was promptly scared into taking extra insurance, and wasn’t well-informed about the max miles for the weekend (yep, not everyone is unlimited).

 Combined with a Sunday evening return when NO gas stations were open, my final bill for 48 hours for the car was nearly $350.
 And all this so I wouldn’t have to take a taxi for a big grocery order and so I could show a visiting friend the countryside!
 That experience burned me, and served as confirmation of my mother’s fears that car rental agencies were shady swindlers to be avoided at all costs.
 Since then, I've learned a few car rental tips and tricks to help me save money and make the most of my travel experience.